 1. Who can participate in the EEIC program?

-All participants must have taken two (2) AOBFP In-Service Examinations (ISE or ISE+) during their residency
+All participants must have taken two (2) AOBFP In-Service Examinations (ISE) during their residency

 - Osteopathic family medicine resident

 - Resident (allopathic or osteopathic) who is enrolled in an ACGME osteopathically-recognized family medicine residency program

 - Allopathic resident who is enrolled in a non-osteopathically-recognized ACGME-accredited family medicine residency program that has completed fifty (50) hours of OMT/OPP training

 2. Can allopathic residents participate in the EEIC Program?

 Yes, an allopathic resident who is in an ACGME osteopathically-recognized residency or who has completed 50 hours of OMT/OPP approved training and has taken two (2) AOBFP In-Service Examinations (ISE) during their residency program may participate.

 3. Are residents from new osteopathically-recognized residency programs eligible for EEIC?
 What about programs that were dually accredited but are no longer osteopathically recognized?